-A magnitude-7.1 earthquake cracked roads and buildings in Southern California Friday, a day after a magnitude-6.4 Independence Day quake, making it the largest magnitude earthquake in Southern California in the last two decades.
+A magnitude-7.1 earthquake cracked roads and buildings in Southern California during the Fourth of July weekend holiday in 2019, a day after a magnitude-6.4 quake, making it the largest magnitude earthquake in Southern California in the last two decades.

 Below, a look back at significant Southern California earthquakes since the Northridge Earthquake in January 1994.
-The quakes listed here include those that measured 5.5 magnitude or greater in the 25 years since Northridge.
+The quakes listed here include those that measured 5.5 magnitude or greater in the nearly three decades since Northridge.

 It’s not the largest magnitude earthquake on this list, but it is by far the most devastating.
 The Northridge Earthquake centered in the west San Fernando Valley began rattling Los Angeles on Jan.
 17, 1994 at 4:31 a.m., a moment seared into the memories of residents who were awakened by the terrifying shaking.
 Fifty-seven people died.
 More than 9,000 people were injured and 20,000 were displaced in a natural disaster that caused an estimated $20 billion in damage.
 The destruction included collapsed buildings and freeway overpasses, snapped water and gas lines, rampant fires and landslides.